Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Key Management Service (AWS KMS) with service-managed keys to generate and store customer-specific data encryption keys.
 - [ ] Use AWS Key Management Service (AWS KMS) and create an AWS CloudHSM custom key store Use CloudHSM to generate and store a new CMK for each customer.

 ### Unapproved changes were previously made to a company’s Amazon S3 bucket.
 A security engineer configured AWS Config to record configuration changes made to the company’s S3 buckets.
 The engineer discovers there are S3 configuration changes being made, but no Amazon SNS notifications are being sent.
 The engineer has already checked the configuration of the SNS topic and has confirmed the configuration is valid.
 Which combination of steps should the security engineer take to resolve the issue?
-(Select TWO.)
+(Select TWO)

 - [ ] Configure the S3 bucket ACLs to allow AWS Config to record changes to the buckets.
 - [x] Configure policies attached to S3 buckets to allow AWS Config to record changes to the buckets.